things i've done

 A 3D-printed prosthetic hand controlled by brain waves

-I'm building a prosthetic hand that can be controlled by your thoughts.
+Initially, I planned to build a prosthetic hand that can be controlled by your thoughts.
 Using a device called an EEG, I'm able to read different focus levels (calm to hyperfocus), and translate this into code that an arduino can understand.

 Videos